jxmorris12/language_tool_python/README.rst

     :target: https://travis-ci.org/myint/language-check
     :alt: Build status

-This is a fork of
-https://bitbucket.org/spirit/language_tool that produces more easily parsable results from the command-line.
+This is a fork of https://github.com/myint/language-check/ (which is a fork of https://bitbucket.org/spirit/language_tool) that produces more easily parsable results from the command-line.

 Example usage